Bypass navigation bar

 Students are encouraged to join professional organizations such as:

-Our Construction Technology instructors all have extensive real-world experience in the field, which makes them able to relate to the challenges you face at work.
+Construction Technology instructors all have extensive experience in the field, so they can relate to the challenges you face at work.
 Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.

 See profiles of some of our Construction Technology faculty and administrators.